You are here

 The Grants to States Program is the largest grant program run by IMLS; it provides funds to State Library Administrative Agencies (SLAAs) using a population-based formula set by the law.
 SLAAs determine goals and objectives for the funds in their statutorily required five-year plan (see below).
 For more information, see the Grants to States program overview.

-Library Training and Public Library Training Institute
+Library Training & Public Library Institute

-IMLS Funds: $14,233
+IMLS Funds: $11,605

-IMLS Funds: $3,808
+IMLS Funds: $40,981

 Search the Awarded Grants Database for additional details about awards in this state.

 View the IMLS funding by state report - South Dakota (PDF 1.04 MB) with additional information about all IMLS funding for this state (FY 2011 – FY 2016).

 Five-Year Plan Highlights

 Goal 1A: Improve library services delivered to South Dakota citizens through increased professional development opportunities related to the nine LSTA Purposes, in collaboration with the South Dakota Library Association and others.

 - Provide, sponsor and promote workshops, webinars and additional training programs.

 - Maintain an interactive/accessible website, provide a variety of general and subject-based online databases statewide as well as an e-newsletter/blog